HOW WE WORK

 -

-Neural Synchronization: Effective communication correlates with speaker–listener brain coupling, which predicts comprehension and persuasive impact (Stephens et al., 2010; Hasson et al., 2012; Falk & Scholz, 2018; Zhou et al., 2023)
+Neural Synchronization: Effective communication correlates with speaker–listener brain coupling, which predicts comprehension and persuasive impact (Stephens et al., 2010; Hasson et al., 2012; Falk & Scholz, 2018; Li et al., 2023)

 -